canjs/canjs/docs/can-guides/contribute/releasing-canjs.md

 This will run the tests, build, bump the version number accordingly and publish the module to [npm](https://www.npmjs.com/).

+#### Naming the release

+After you have released the project you will need to update the release on github.
+Make sure that newly created tag has been pushed to github.

+Then go to `https://github.com/canjs/<project>/releases` and edit the most recent tag and git it a title and add any notes or links to issues and then `Update release`.

 ### Releasing the CanJS main project